Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Conclusion

-In relation to the second research question, we were able to focus on the results at the node level which allows us to investigate the MP's identified as rebels.
-We found that these MPs were the subsequent members of the breakaway party Change UK, a few notable MP "troublemakers" and some MPs who were faced with a moral decision to either support their party lines, or their people's vote.
-To summarise, the main findings of this study are: \begin{enumerate} \item Brexit, similar to past issues of European integration, is a challenge to the cohesion and solidarity of the British party system. \item Social network analysis helped us visually identify sixteen MP rebels, and through further analysis, their positions in the network are justified by their ideology. \end{enumerate}

-European integration has long been a persistent wedge issue in the British parliament.
-Throughout the contemporary history of the British political system, from the 1960s until today, the topic of euroscepticism has remained a challenge to the renowned party system in the UK.
-Our primary contribution is to connect the literature on Eurosceptic rebellion to the present time, by demonstrating that Brexit-related dissent is similar to the Parliament's past experiences with European integration.
 The study of dissent and rebellion is not a new concept, but through social network analysis we aim to bring new perspectives.
-This alternative methodology is our second contribution to the literature.
-After all, the voting process is a social phenomenon, and the understanding of rebellion in Parliament goes beyond knowing whether dissent is high or if cohesion levels within parties are low.
-Especially in today's localism-focused politics, what adds value is our understanding of the dynamics behind every MP's vote, and to unlock patterns that may offer clues on what happens next.
-When faced with uncertainty, learning that there are splits and factions in the party system is already after-the-fact and contributes very little in the action plan to move forward.
-But understanding the interactions of individuals on a granularised (division) level can provide an ample road map to overcome the challenges in the legislative process.
+We contribute this alternative methodology of using pairwise interactions between MPs as an enhancement to the current cohesion metrics which are aggregated and binary in nature.
+After all, the voting process is a social phenomenon, and our understanding of Parliamentary rebellion goes beyond knowing whether dissent levels are high or if cohesion levels within parties are low.
+Especially in today's localism-focused politics, what adds value is our understanding of the dynamics behind every MP's vote, and anticipating voting patterns as they unfold.
+When faced with uncertainty, learning that there are splits and factions in the party system is `stating the obvious' as it is already after-the-fact and it contributes very little information in the action plan to move forward.
+But understanding the interactions of individuals on a granularised (division) level can provide an ample road map to overcome real-time challenges in the legislative process.